mhgreen/openbuilds-parts/README.md

 Slit Type Plastic Couplings, 5 / 6mm Bores, 28mm Overall Length, Coupling Material: Plastic | http://www.sdp-si.com/eStore/Catalog/PartNumber/S50TLCM19H05H06

 The smaller 18mm coupler can also be used and shaft length depends on desired x axis width.

+#### end support assembly

+Detail for using the bearing brackets.
+There is an assembly example and picture in this folder.
+This is a detailed look at the assemblies contained in the v-slot-belt Y example.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">openbuilds-parts</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Michael Green</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.